-Blake Shelton, Gwen Stefani 2017: People’s Sexiest Man Alive Reveals What GF Thinks Of Him Being Younger
+Blake Shelton, Gwen Stefani 2017: ‘People’s Sexiest Man Alive Reveals What GF Thinks Of Him Being Younger

 Blake Shelton and Gwen Stefani compliment each other a lot that they became an instant #RelationshipGoals.
 The former No Doubt frontwoman has always looked stunning that people seem to forget that she is almost a decade older than the country crooner.
-So how does the mother-of-three feel having a much younger boyfriend?
+So how does the mother of three feel having a much younger boyfriend?

 The 41-year-old singer-songwriter was recently crowned as People‘s Sexiest Man Alive and he revealed a lot of things to the magazine in this week’s cover story.
 One of Blake Shelton’s revelations is that even though he is seven years younger than Gwen Stefani, the “Came Here to Forget” singer’s girlfriend thinks that he’s already getting old.